rice9797/ws4channels/README.md

 # Known Bugs

 Some users report white lines on top and right side of the video after a buggy merge.
-The latest tag is the attempt to fix this.
+The latest tag will to fix this.

 # ws4channels